 - 1. First, to the payment of any Tax Credit Shortfall Payments owed to the Investor Member; - 2.
 Second, to replenish any amounts withdrawn in such year from the Operating Reserve or the ACC Subsidy Reserve; - 3.
 Third, to pay the Company Management Fee to the Managing Member; - 4.
-Fourth, to the repayment of any Operating Expense Loans or Working Capital Loans then outstanding; - Fifth, to make payment on the HANO Loans until the HANO Loans have been paid in full, with payment applied first to accrued interest and then to principal; and - 6.
+Fourth, to the repayment of any Operating Expense Loans or Working Capital Loans then outstanding: - 5.
+Fifth, to make payment on the HANO Loans until the HANO Loans have been paid in full, with payment applied first to accrued interest and then to principal; and - 6.
 Sixth, any balance shall be distributed, 0.01% to the Managing Member and 99.99% to the Investor Member.

-NOTE F - MANAGEMENT AGREEEMENT
+NOTE F - MANAGEMENT AGREEMENT

-The Company has entered into a management agreement with HANO, an affiliate of the Managing Member, for a monthly management fee equal to \$30 per each occupied unit per month.
-For the year ended December 31, 2019, \$38,885 was charged to operations and \$40,918 remains payable for management fees.
+The Company has entered into a management agreement with Guste Homes Resident Management Corporation ("Guste RMC") for a monthly management fee equal to \$23.50 per each occupied unit per month.
+For the year ended December 31, 2019, \$22,349 was charged to operations.